sbtrn-devil/crtk/docs/api.md

 - `cancelMsg`: _any_ - optional extra cancellation message

+Initiate the cancel.
+Actual cancellation operations do not need to be performed synchronously, `.cancel` may only initiate them.
+However, the following requirements must be met.

-Initiate the cancel. `Cancellable` assumes that an operation can only be canceled once, and cancellation is irrevertible, however `.cancel` must be always safe to call.
+First, `Cancellable` assumes that an operation can only be canceled once, and cancellation is irrevertible, but `.cancel` must be always safe to call.
 Therefore, to comply with `Cancellable`, the implementor must ensure that 2nd and subscequent calls to `.cancel` are no-ops.

-Also, whatever the cancel means, the requirement is to not prevent the `'Awaitable'` from normal way of indicating completion (with `.done = true` and invocation of callbacks).
+Second, whatever the cancel means, the requirement is to not prevent the `'Awaitable'` from normal way of indicating completion (with `.done = true` and invocation of callbacks).
 Implementor may deliver cancel case as a special error.

 Cancel request may come with an attached cancellation message, specified by the canceler in `cancelMsg` argument.
 Use and meaning of this parameter are up to the implementor.